Oligo12/cyber-projects/edr-project/DETECTIONS.md

 - Handle to target with dangerous access mask → `+20`
 - Write into target's memory → `+30`
-- Thread create where start address falls in an image-backed region → `+50`
+- Thread create where start address falls in an image-backed region → `+30`

 The `IMAGE_BASED_INJECTION` technique label is selected when the thread starts in image-mapped memory, distinguishing it from shellcode in private memory.

 **Why split this out.** Image-based injection looks innocuous on the surface — image-backed memory is where legitimate DLLs live too.
-The detection has to correlate "the source process *just wrote* into this image-backed region" with "now there's a new thread starting inside it."
-That correlation is what makes it suspicious; either signal alone is unremarkable.
+The handle + write + image-thread chain (score 80) is sufficient to alert on its own.
+An additional `startMatchesWrite` bonus (`+40`) fires if the thread's start address falls within the range of the most recently written region — but this is a confidence boost, not a gate.
+The classification to `IMAGE_BASED_INJECTION` vs `SHELLCODE_REMOTE_THREAD` is purely based on whether the thread starts in `MEM_IMAGE` or `MEM_PRIVATE` memory.

 ---